 Arrive in New Delhi and transfer to the Taj Mahal Hotel.
-One of the most distinguished addresses in the city, this landmark luxury hotel provides a comfortable respite as you rest up from your travels.
-The evening is at leisure with dinner on your own—try one of the hotel's many fine restaurants, or inquire with the concierge for nearby suggestions.
+One of the most distinguished addresses in the city, this landmark 5-star hotel provides a comfortable respite after your travels.
+The evening is at leisure to enjoy dinner on your own—try one of the hotel's fine restaurants, or inquire with the concierge for nearby suggestions.

-India’s thriving capital offers a captivating introduction to the country and its cultures, in vivid counterpoint to the wild places and jungle animals that lie ahead.
+India’s thriving capital offers a captivating introduction to the country and its cultures, in vivid counterpoint to the wild places that lie ahead.
 There are two distinct sections of the city, ancient Old Delhi, and New Delhi, founded in 1911 by the British at the height of their empire.
-A half-day tour, timed to avoid the heat of midday, explores centuries of Delhi's complex, multi-layered history.
-A rickshaw ride provides a fitting overview, while a guided walk through the narrow lanes of Old Delhi reveals architectural treasures like Jama Masjid, India's largest mosque and the magnum opus of Mughal Emperor Shah Jahan.
-Completed in 1656 with labor by more than 5,000 workers, the grand edifice features alternating vertical strips of red sandstone and white marble, with a vast inner courtyard that can hold 25,000 people.
-This evening we join our Expedition Leader for a welcome dinner and orientation to all the adventures that await.
+A half-day tour, timed to avoid the heat of midday, explores centuries of Old Delhi's complex, multi-layered history.
+A rickshaw ride provides a fitting overview, while a guided walk through the narrow lanes and bustling Chandni Chowk Market reveals the colorful display of everyday commerce.
+We tour the architectural treasure of Jama Masjid, India's largest mosque and the magnum opus of Mughal Emperor Shah Jahan.
+Completed in 1656 by more than 5,000 laborers, the grand edifice features alternating vertical strips of red sandstone and white marble, with a vast inner courtyard that can hold 25,000 people.
+We also visit Bangla Sahib, one of the country's most revered Sikh temples.
+The complex includes the main temple, a school, a sacred water tank and a large community kitchen that generously prepares over 10,000 free meals each day, known as langar, cooked by volunteers using donated ingredients from Sikh farmers.
+This evening, join our Expedition Leader for a welcome dinner and orientation to the wild adventures that await.

-The former hunting grounds of the Maharajas of Jaipur, today Ranthambore National Park is one of India's top conservation success stories.
-With tiger numbers on the rise, it offers India’s best opportunity to observe them in the wild, especially at this dry time of year when vegetation is sparse and tigers more readily visible.
+Once the hunting grounds of the Maharajas of Jaipur, today Ranthambore National Park is one of India's top conservation success stories.
+With tiger numbers steadily on the rise, it offers India’s best opportunity to observe and photograph them in the wild, especially at this dry time of year when vegetation is sparse and tigers more readily visible.
 The park sits between the rugged Aravalli and Vindhya hills, a broad swath of jungle scrub bordered by steep, rocky ridges and highland plateaus dotted with lakes.
-More than 300 different plant species grow here, though the environs are largely
+More than 300 different plant species grow here, though the environs are

 Days 4–6: On Safari in Ranthambore

-While tigers are our main focus, we also look for other wildlife that is plentiful in the park.
+While tigers are our main focus, other wildlife is also plentiful in the park.
 Sightings may include spotted deer, nilgai, jackal, jungle cat, sloth bear, sambar, chinkara gazelle, wild boar, langur monkeys and rhesus macaques.
-Ranthambore is also home to a notable leopard population, though they tend to stay in higher, more inaccessible areas and are not frequently seen.
+Ranthambore is also home to a notable leopard population, although they tend to stay in higher, more inaccessible areas and are not frequently visible.
 Birds flourish here, too, with more than 300 species in the reserve.
 Keep an eye out for crested serpent eagles, paradise flycatchers, painted storks, peacocks and many more.

-In the middle of the day, return to the comfort of our lodge to relax or cool off in the swimming pool, or visit the Ranthambore School of Art and Dastkar Ranthambore, a women’s handicraft cooperative.
+In the middle of the day, return to the comfort of our lodge to relax or cool off in the swimming pool, or visit the Ranthambore School of Art and Dhonk, a local handicraft training institute.

-Our tiger safari comes to a close today as we transfer to the railway station at Sawai Madhopur for our return to Delhi by train.
-Day rooms in Delhi are provided before transferring to the airport for homeward flights.
+Our tiger safari comes to a close today as we return via air-conditioned van to Delhi.
+A room in Delhi is provided before transferring to the airport later today for departing flights.